-Three months ago, the Association of Southeast Asian Nations (ASEAN), pledged to deliver humanitarian assistance to Myanmar.
+Three months ago, the Association of Southeast Asian Nations (ASEAN) pledged to deliver humanitarian assistance to Myanmar.
 At a May 6 meeting, ASEAN’s humanitarian assistance branch agreed to deliver aid to Myanmar under the supervision of the military regime, which would, in turn, distribute it to those in need.

-However, recently aid workers in northwest Myanmar’s war-torn Sagaing region, told media outlet RFA that, as of Monday, August 8, none of the promised aid had been delivered there or to any other region with refugees in need.
-Chin, Kayah, and Kayin states, where most Myanmar’s Christians live, are also in desperate need of humanitarian assistance and have yet to receive it.
+However, recently aid workers in northwest Myanmar’s war-torn Sagaing region told media outlet RFA that, as of Monday, August 8, none of the promised aid had been delivered there or to any other region with refugees in need.
+Chin, Kayah, and Kayin states, where most of Myanmar’s Christians live, are also in desperate need of humanitarian assistance and have yet to receive it.